Physics-50/Module-3/docs/feedback-summary.md

 + Does not include any sort of figure showing the ball dropping in solution

 #### Demonstration of how terminal velocity was extracted from the figure
-+ Does not include a plot of displacement v.s. t for determining terminal velocity
++ Does not include a plot of displacement vs. t for determining terminal velocity
 + No indication of region of data from which v was determined
 + Region indicated but not in a clear way (e.g all points highlighted instead of end points, or text does not indicated what highlighted points are or isn’t clear)
 + Caption of figure 1 is unfocused
-+ Displacement v.s.
-Time graph doesn’t show enough data points to see the expected clear linear trend
++ Displacement vs. Time graph doesn’t show enough data points to see the expected clear linear trend
 + Caption includes misleading claims or statements

 #### Figure 2